-Nontraditional approach simplifies round-tenon joinery without sacrificing strength
+Learn a nontraditional approach to stool building that simplifies round-tenon joinery without sacrificing strength.

 I suspect that for many readers the idea of building a simple stool seems rather mundane.
 But when taken as an exercise in perfecting your round joinery, there is more challenge here than meets the eye.
 Even after building 1,500 chairs, making a perfect round joint keeps me on my toes.

 And there are lots of other reasons to get into stool making.
 Apart from providing compact, inexpensive…